View Cancer Clinical Trials

 - Patients must not be pregnant or nursing due to the possibility of harm to a fetus or nursing infant from this treatment regimen.
 Women of reproductive potential must have agreed to use an effective contraceptive method.
 A woman is considered to be of "reproductive potential" if she has had menses at any time in the preceding 12 consecutive months.
 In addition to routine contraceptive methods, "effective contraception" also includes heterosexual celibacy and surgery intended to prevent pregnancy (or with a side-effect of pregnancy prevention) defined as a hysterectomy, bilateral oophorectomy or bilateral tubal ligation.
 However, if at any point a previously celibate patient chooses to become heterosexually active during the time period for use of contraceptive measures outlined in the protocol, he/she is responsible for beginning contraceptive measures.

 - The Quality of Life and Economic Substudy is permanently closed to accrual effective 12/1/12.
+Patients who consented to QOL prior to 12/1/12 should continue to complete QOL forms per their expectation report.
 Patients who are able to complete a questionnaire in English must be offered the opportunity to participate in the Quality of Life and Economic Substudy.
 (The Quality of Life and Economic Substudy is available to U.S. INSTITUTIONS ONLY.)
 Patients who are not able to complete a questionnaire in English are registered to S1007 without participating in the Quality of Life and Economic Substudy.

 - Patients who consent to participate in the Quality of Life and Economic Substudy and who do not yet know the results of their Oncotype DX® screening must have completed the S1007 Health-Related Quality of Life Questionnaire: Enrollment form within 14 days prior to Step 1 Registration.